2013 Hours and Dates

 - toddlers between the ages of 22 months to 4 years

 - children between the ages of 4 and 6, or rising Thunderbirds.

-Our summer director, Bruce Johnson, has led the program since 2005.
+Our summer director, Karen Eichenlaub, has worked at Lemberg since 1983.
 Our lead teachers and teaching assistants usually have worked in our school-year program.
 Nearly all work full time (40 hours) and are here for the majority of the weeks of the summer.
 Our executive director, Howard Baker, oversees all programs of the Lemberg Children's Center, Inc.